The Best Waterfalls on Tennessee’s Cumberland Plateau

 Here’s my smorgasbord of falls to visit while they are still in their glory before the hot old summertime reduces their flow.
 Of course, take your camera to capture them and nearby wildlife for your future pleasures.

-Cummins Falls, the eight tallest waterfall in Tennessee by volume, is also our newest state park.
+Cummins Falls is the eight tallest waterfall in Tennessee by volume.
 A wide gravel road leads 0.4 miles from the parking lot to an awesome bird’s eye view of Blackburn Fork State Scenic River plunging 75 feet into a deep, wide pool at the base.
 If you’re up to the challenge of hiking down to the terminal cascade you’ll be taking on some steep muddy spots and switchbacks along a loop trail that drops 200 feet into the gorge.
 Before you reach the swimming hole there are some ankle-to-knee deep wading through portions of Blackburn Fork River.
 Cummins Falls is nine miles north of Cookeville and open until sunset.

 At Burgess Falls State Park about eight miles south of Cookeville, Falling Water River drops some 250 feet forming 20-foot cascades, 30-foot upper falls, 80-foot middle falls, and the dramatic 136-foot lower falls.